alexfiftysix/tuber-react/README.md

 Tuber is a web information system allowing users who grow potatoes at home to sell and trade these to their neighbours.
 Growers can upload photos and information about potatoes they've grown, and eaters can search for potatoes by location, price and type.
 Through sourcing locally grown potatoes from neighbours we can reduce the environmental cost of potato eating.
-With considerable research and development we can one day hope to expand into other vegatables, or even fruits.
+With considerable research and development we hope to one day expand into other vegatables, or even fruits.

 ### What we want to be able to do
 - users